 You will notice a trend on menus these days and it’s called Charcuterie.
 Charcuterie is especially popular in farm to table restaurants where traditional foods are served.
 So, that begs the question: What the Heck is Charcuterie?
 And Why You Need it at Your Next Party!

 (This post contains affiliate links from which I may make a commission.
 Your price remains the same.)

 Charcuterie is the culinary art of preparing meat products such as bacon, salami, ham, sausage, terrines, galantines, ballotines, pâtés, and confit.
 Someone that prepares charcuterie is called a Charcutier.
 So why is charcuterie suddenly all the rage?

-Well as the saying goes “Everything old is new again”.
 Like many traditional foods that are making a comeback, charcuterie is a culinary art developed from necessity; it is the way meats were preserved long before the days of refrigeration.
 And just like pickles, fermented vegetables, home drafted beer, broth and kombucha, charcuterie has been revived and brought front and center by the traditional food movement.
 And in my humble opinion front and center is exactly where it deserves to be.

 MAY I PLEASE ASK A LITTLE FAVOR?

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!